NilsSkoglund/Sold-apartments-Stockholm-2013-2020/README.md

 My approach was to scrape information from individual streets in Stockholm.
 I managed to find a range of numerical identifiers for streets in Stockholm which was the only variable in the URL, thus allowing me to loop thorugh the range and efficiently extract the desired information.
 No street had more than 2500 sold objects so it's very likely that you can find more numerical identifiers to be able to extract info from more apartments in Stockholm than the 58k+ sold apartments my range covered.
 However my data-set is quite big and has a good coverage of the total amount (58/117 ~ 49.6%).

-My date-range was from jan-2013 to sep-2020. in this data-set, 2013 is the year with the least amount of sold apartments (4k+ in total and no month with less than 100).
+My date-range was from jan-2013 to sep-2020.
+In this data-set, 2013 is the year with the least amount of sold apartments (4k+ in total and no month with less than 100).
 I did find objects sold in 2011 and 2012 but not enough to be of interest in an analysis of price development.

 I'm extracting 13 pieces of information from each sold object and I had good coverage with less than 1% NaNs.